 Pros: All different types of plants from tropical to desert environs, changing the style of the photo.

-Cons: Steep elevations and many stairs.
-Challenging terrain.
+Cons: Some steep elevations and with stairs.
+Challenging terrain for disable.

 Oso Creek Park